The OmniFocus Video Field Guide

 6. More Omnifocus Tricks

 There is even more to OmniFocus.
-This section includes a detailed explanation of application settings, how to use TextExpander to capture tasks even faster, and … gasp … AppleScript automation.
-Even if you've never programmed a lick of AppleScript, you'll be fine.
+This section includes a detailed explanation of application settings, how to use TextExpander to capture tasks even faster, and … gasp … project template, automation and URL schemes.
+This sounds intimidating but anyone can do it.
 This walks you through every step.